twonfi/EPS_Website/README.md

 ## 📌 Overview

 The **EPS Website** is the digital platform for Elgin Park School, designed to provide students, staff, and the community with easy access to information and resources.
-This repository marks a significant update with a revamped interface and exciting new features to enhance user experience.
+This repository is updated with the latest information on school courses for the school year 2025-2026.

 ***